Lawrence S. Bloomberg Faculty of Nursing

 Audience

-This course has been designed to provide a comprehensive, evidence-based education experience for Registered Nurses, Registered Practical Nurses, and other health care professionals, in all health care settings who are interested in advancing their basic knowledge and skill competency in ostomy care and management.
+This course has been designed to provide a comprehensive, evidence-based educational experience for registered nurses, registered practical nurses and other health care professionals in all health care settings who are interested in advancing their basic knowledge and skill competency in ostomy care and management.

 Course Objectives